 WHAT IS THE NURSE LICENSURE COMPACT?

 The Nurse Licensure Compact (NLC) was developed in 1999 with the goal of addressing regional nursing shortages and expanding access to telemedicine.
 Under the agreement, nurses licensed in one compact state are able to work in other compact states without obtaining a new license.
-38 states are currently part of the nurse licensure compact, and three additional states, Ohio, Pennsylvania, and Vermont, have passed legislation to enter the agreement.
+39 states are currently part of the nurse licensure compact, have passed legislation, or have pending legislation to join the compact.
+Two additional states, Ohio and Pennsylvania, and the Virgin Islands have passed legislation to enter the agreement and are awaiting implementation.
+As of August 2022, Illinois, Michigan, Rhode Island, New York, and Massachusetts are all currently pending legislation.

 - New Hampshire